 Once your website launches, know that you have merely taken the first step.
 You must then begin the work of gaining their trust and making them comfortable with your business before they will decide to commit to you.

-An effective website design agency knows how to make sure this journey is seamless.
+An effective website design agency knows how to ensure this journey is seamless.

 MYTH 4 – I should include every service and product I have.

-Before you set down to create your website outline of pages, make sure that you answer the crucial question; ‘How am I solving my customer’s problem?’
+Before you sit down to create your website outline of pages, ensure that you answer the crucial question; ‘How am I solving my customer’s problem?’